eugenius1/soap/README.md

 ```bash
 PYTHONPATH=. python3 tests/fused/analysis.py
 ```

+### Parameters

+The function call `run()` at the end of tests/fused/analysis.py can take keyword arguments, as follows:

 Defaults are to run the benchmark expressions available (a subset from PolyBench and Livermore Loops) at single-precision, and varying the precision of the frontiers.
 Area dynamic cache is used by default and full closure is perfomed with a maximum transormation depth of 1000.